rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 [link to salaries](https://imgur.com/a/salary-of-entry-level-officer-government-corporations-ZmJVXUU)

-You can set your eye on the corporation you want to work for based on the benefits provided at each corporations.
+You can set your eye on the corporation you want to work for based on the benefits provided at each corporation.
 It is all about what you want out of the government job.

-# job+loksewa
+# job+Loksewa

-Many students start preparing for loksewa along with a low paying job.
-It takes around 6 months to 1 year of full time studies to complete the entire syllabus given rudimentary only knowledge.
+Many students start preparing for Loksewa along with a low paying job.
+It takes around 6 months to 1 year of full-time studies to complete the entire syllabus given rudimentary only knowledge.
 Most IT companies provide two days leaves.
 If you think you can manage that, go ahead.
 I feel that it is not manageable for many reasons.
 But I also started preparing along with a job.
 So you can start like that as well.

 # psychological tips